 As MModal gauged interest from financial firms, 20 potential bidders including One Equity signed confidentiality agreements.

 By June, most bidders had dropped out, and MModal was contacted by the unnamed competitor over a potential sale, the filing said.
-The competitor -- most likely Nuance Communications Inc. (NUAN), according to Halper and Tullett Prebon’s Shah -- offered as much as $17 a share in cash and stock.
+The competitor -- most likely Nuance Communications Inc. (NUAN:US), according to Halper and Tullett Prebon’s Shah -- offered as much as $17 a share in cash and stock.
 The bid was rejected in favor of One Equity’s $14 cash proposal, in part because of concerns antitrust approval may take too long, the filing said.

 MModal “is basically saying, ‘Now is the time to sell,’” Shah said.
 “From my perspective, shareholders should not approve the $14 deal and the board should go back to Nuance because I think they may be still interested.”